newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show new exciting innovations in the field
+We can show new exciting innovations in the field.

 ### Outcome